Skip to content

 Returned value

 COLUMN returns the number of the specific cell or column which is being referenced.
+If no reference is included, the column number of the cell where the formula is entered will be returned.

 Error conditions